TL;DR

 - How they worked: These were complex products where part of your premium paid for the life cover, and the rest was invested, often in a 'with-profits' fund.

 - The Issues: These plans were often opaque, expensive, and inflexible.
-Their value depended on investment performance, which was not guaranteed.
+Their value depended on investment performance, which was not subject to terms.
 Surrendering the policy early often resulted in a 'surrender value' that was significantly less than the total premiums paid in.
 Their complexity and high costs have led them to be almost entirely replaced by the transparent, pure protection plans available today.

 The WeCovr Advantage: Navigating the Market with Expert Guidance

 The protection market can seem complex, with dozens of providers all offering policies with different definitions, features, and prices.
 Trying to navigate this alone can be overwhelming.
-This is where using an expert, independent broker like WeCovr makes all the difference.
+This is where using an WeCovr specialist or one of our broker partners makes all the difference.

 As an FCA-regulated broking firm, our role is to act on your behalf.